 6. Checking the motorbike before you depart

 Before you set off, make sure you give a thorough check of the motorbike.
-That paper that you just signed says that you hired the bike in pristine condition.
+It is a good idea to take some photos on your phone from each angle to show any scratches on the bike that was there before you got your mitts on the handlebars.
+That paper that you just signed says that you hired the bike in pristine condition!
 If there was a scratch or a dent in the vehicle before you set off, you will end up paying for it upon your return, despite it not being your fault.
 Beware, some motorbike companies are sticklers for this so make sure you don’t get bitten!

 7. What to do if you break down / fall off / lose your helmet

 Don’t panic!
-This is South East Asia.
-There will no doubt be a friendly mechanic / grocers / hairdressers down the road who will help you get back on track in no time!
-Pumping tyres up is often free of charge / changing the oil around 20 baht and fixing a light around 200 baht.
-If you lose your helmet expect to pay around 200 baht for a new one and the same price for a motorbike key.
-Don’t let the company tell you that it is 1,000′s of baht to fix!
+This is Southeast Asia.
+There will no doubt be a friendly mechanic/grocers/hairdressers down the road who will help you get back on track in no time!
+Pumping tyres up is often free of charge, changing the oil around 20 Thai Baht and fixing a light around 200 baht.
+If you lose your helmet expect to pay around 200 Thai Baht for a new one and the same price for a motorbike key.
+Don’t let the company tell you that it is 1,000’s of Thai baht to fix!

 8. Motorbike burns (Farang Tattoos)